Vietnam.vn - Nền tảng quảng bá Việt Nam

 The TY-3R can support two adults floating on water, has a communication range of 1.1 km, a maximum speed of 47 km/h and an operating time of more than 10 minutes per battery charge.
 This drone weighs less than 5 kg and is waterproof to IP68 standards.
 This means it will not be damaged when submerged at a depth of 1 m for 30 minutes.

-When it lands on the water, the TY-3R shuts down its engines.
-Additionally, the drone has shields on its propellers to better protect swimmers.
-The vehicle is currently priced at $11,803.
+The TY-3R will shut down its engines when it lands on the water.
+It also has shields on its propellers to better protect swimmers.
+The drone is currently priced at $11,803.

 This is not the world's first swimmer rescue drone.
 Vehicles such as Pars (USA), Little Ripper (Australia), Auxdron (Spain) are also capable of performing this task, but their method is to drop separate flotation devices to the victim instead of directly landing in the water.